Poncha Pass

 In all probability the name "Poncha", meaning mild or gap, is also due to de Anza.
 Many years later, in 1874 a member of the Hayden Survey, Franklin Rhoda, used the name "Puncho", which doesn't mean anything except perhaps that Rhoda did not speak spanish.
 Another remote possiblity is that Poncha is derived from "Poncoa", the name of an Indian tribe.

-Otto Mears Passes (Marshall Pass>): Otto Mear's story is the prototypical american imigrant capitalist success story.
+Otto Mears Passes (Marshall Pass>): Otto Mear's story is the prototypical American immigrant capitalist success story.
 A jewish orphan, born in the Ural steppe of Russia, orphaned at the age of two, he arrived in San Francisico to be received by an uncle who never materialized.
 Working his way up from news paper delivery boy, he found himself a merchant and indian trader in the town of Saguache in the 1860s.
 Building a toll road over Poncha Pass was a natural extension of Otto's first line of business, which was supplying miners in Oro City from his store in Saguache.
 Poncha Pass was Otto's first toll road.
 It was the first of many to come.
-With the help of John Laurence it was officialy chartered in 1870.
+With the help of John Laurence it was officially chartered in 1870.
 This was not the first attempt to operate a toll road on the pass.
-Official charters from 1861 and 1865 did not result in successfull operations.
+Official charters from 1861 and 1865 did not result in successful operations.
 But it was the start of Otto Mear's pass empire.

 Gunnison Rail Survey (<Medano Pass|Marshall Pass>): Poncha Pass was explored for use by a possible first transcontinental railroad by the Gunnison expedition in 1853.
 The group examined the pass from San Luis Valley.
 The verdict was favorable: "the best watered, grassy valley, with wood convenient for fuel that we have seen on this section".
 They proceeded to name the present area of Villa Grove after their field astronomer Homan.
 The name Homan Park is still on today's maps.
 The expediton crossed the pass from San Luis Valley into the Arkansas valley, describing Marshall Pass along the way.
 In the Arkansas Valley, they noted several indian paths to the Wet Mountains and the Hardscrabble area, then returned back over Poncha pass to San Luis Valley.
 Captain Gunnison would later be tragically killed by Indians in Utah while still on this expedition.
 But an attempted name change to honour the fallen Gunnison by naming Poncha Pass after him did not stick.